chart21/Verification-of-Outsourced-Object-Detection/README.md

 ### Whole setup using Yolov4 with CPU/GPU

 <p align="center"><img src="data/demo/Yolo-setup.gif"\></p>
-Donwload this GIF if you want to see the statistics printed in the consoles.
+Download this GIF if you want to see the statistics printed in the consoles.

 ### Whole setup using Mobilenet SSD V2 with Coral Edge USB Accelerator

 <p align="center"><img src="data/demo/EdgeTpu-Setup.gif"\></p>
-Donwload this GIF if you want to see the statistics printed in the consoles.
+Download this GIF if you want to see the statistics printed in the consoles.

 ## Supported Contract Violations
 Contract violations are distinguished between (1) Quality of Service (QoS) Violations due to timeouts, or not receiving/acknowledging enough outputs, and (2) Dishonest Behavior.
-Consequences of QOS violations can be blacklisting, and bad reviews (if Merkle Trees are used also refusing payment of last interval).
-Consequences of malicious behavior can be fines, and refusal of payment.
-Every party that is accused of dishonest behavior has the right to contest if additional Verifiers are available within a deadline.
+Consequences of QoS violations can be blacklisting and bad reviews.
+Consequences of dishonest behavior can be fines and refusal of payment.
+Every party accused of dishonest behavior has the right to contest if additional Verifiers are available within a deadline.

 ### Qos Violations